 High school computing teachers, university and community college faculty and staff, and non-profit organizations that run camps at colleges or universities can attend.
 Participants can attend in person or virtually using Blackboard Collaborate (webinar software).
 To attend remotely, you will just need a browser and connection to the internet.

 Our workshops are free.
-Lunch will be provided.
 Depending on available funding, we may have residual funds available for mileage (subject to availability).